-Here is an inconvenient truth that advocates of alternative energy sources are reluctant to admit – solar panels are an eyesore.
-Especially in a residential setting, they detract from the aesthetic of any house, no matter how much the owner tries to convince you otherwise.
+Especially in a residential setting, bulky solar panels may detract from the aesthetic of any house, no matter how much the owner tries to convince you otherwise.

 Think about the streets in your neighborhood, and ask yourself how many of the homes actually have visible solar panels, and you will quickly realize that they are not very popular.